wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: removed redundant tabs in the HTML of the plugin options page
 * Bugfix: when forcing the display of the Toolbar from a subsite, remove the WP Profile option for all users
 * Bugfix: display custom rows with symposium_toolbar_add_user_action even when all the default items are removed
-* Change: added a carrousel of tabs, so that they display on one row regardless of the screen size while ensuring the active tab is always displayed
+* Change: added a carousel of tabs, so that they display on one row regardless of the screen size while ensuring the active tab is always displayed
 * Change: User Guide and Dev Guide are now integrated in the admin page, and their content is set dynamically as per selected tabs (in Multisite)
 * Change: non-Javascript friendly admin page
 * Change: WP 3.8 compliance, preview now only active on the Styles tab, responsive mode for smaller screens, etc.